 FAQ: What colours do Tune components come in and what colours does EightyOneSpices stock?

-Tune is a coourful world.
-Tune uses the following 11 colours: Silver, purple, froggy green, pink, red, orange, gold, blue, forest green, white and black.
+Tune is a colorful world.
+Tune uses the following 7 colours: Silver, froggy green, red, orange, gold, blue and black.

 Following is an indication of the colours:

-a) As no anodising facility can guarantee a consistency in tone of anodising colour from one anodising batch to the next, Tune does not guarantee the exact shade of colour of one component will be the same as for the next.
-Two identical components, colourised in the same anodising bath with the same anodizing process at two different times can have produce a slightly different shade of colour, there are simply too many variables involved in this complex process.
+a) As no anodising facility can guarantee a consistency in tone of anodising colour from one anodising batch to the next, Tune can not guarantee the exact shade of colour of one component will be the same as for the next either.
+Two identical components, colourised in the same anodising bath with the same anodizing process at two different times can produce a slightly different shade of colour, there are simply too many variables involved in the complex anodising process.
 Tune however, aim to keep their colours as consistent as possible.
 In the past, black has been the only anodising colour anodisers are able to keep consistent.
 Only resently red was able to be added to this very short list.

-b) At EightyOneSpices we stock all colours for a select few components only, but for most components the demand is very low for some colours.
+b) At EightyOneSpices we stock all colours for a select few components only (top caps, QR sqewers and tubeless valves are the key items here), but for most components the demand is very low for colours.
 Hence it is not viable to stock all items in all colours.
 We aim to stock all regular stock items in the popular colours.
 You are always welcome to place a special order in your choice of above colour if not available at the time of order.

 FAQ: Which DC12 (142x12) rear through axle will work on my frame?